hipc-book/hipc-book.github.io/_practicals/b-introduction_to_c-2.md

 char *r2 = strstr(s1, s3); // This will return NULL
 ```

 Like in the previous practical, memory leaks and buffer overflows are serious problems when dealing with strings stored on the heap.
-You **must** make sure that when you allocate memory for a string you<b style="font-size: 12pt; font-style: inherit;"> </b>**include 1 additional character space for the NULL characte**r and that you don't overrun the memory you have allocated.<br>
+You **must** make sure that when you allocate memory for a string you<b style="font-size: 12pt; font-style: inherit;"> </b>**include 1 additional character space for the NULL characte**r and that you don't overrun the memory you have allocated.

 A buffer overflow occurs when you write more data to memory than you have allocated space for.
 While your application will often not crash when doing this operation, it may cause issues at a later time as you may overwrite memory being used for something else entirely.
 Furthermore, buffer overflows are often the cause of security problems in applications.
 If you can overwrite memory in the correct way, it is actually possible to inject malicious assembly code into a running application.